New e-mail scam: Hit-man threat

 About The Author:

-Elliot Silver is an Internet entrepreneur and his company earns revenue from domain names.
-Elliot is President of Top Notch Domains, LLC
+Elliot Silver is an Internet entrepreneur, and he is the publisher of DomainInvesting.com, a website that shares domain investing news, insight, and strategy.
+Elliot is also the founder and President of Top Notch Domains, LLC

-for information about the publisher, comment policy, disclosures, and conflicts.
+page for additional information about the publisher, website comment policy, disclosures, and conflicts of interest.

 Reach out to Elliot: